bepass-org/bepass/README.md

 ```

 ## Deployment (CLI)
-You can download the latest build from release or Just install go 1.19+ and run:
+You can download the latest build from the release or just install Go 1.19+ and run:

 ```bash
   git clone https://github.com/uoosef/bepass.git